 Meniere’s Disease

-Meniere’s Disease is an idiopathic disorder causing vertigo.
+Meniere’s Disease is a disorder comprised with a triad of symptoms including vertigo, hearing loss, and tinnitus.
 Current theories in its pathophysiology suggest the symptoms result from an increase in endolymphatic pressure.

 Caused by dysfunctioning sodium channels, an osmotic gradient is subsequently set up that draws fluid into the endolymph, increasing the endolymphatic pressure to cause symptoms.